Are you looking to get back into university but don’t have the qualifications?

 An Access to Higher Education Diploma is a way for mature students to learn new skills and achieve their professional or personal ambitions.

-These courses are designed for anyone 19+ that lack the qualifications they need to study their chosen course at degree level.
-As they are an equivalent qualification to A Levels, it gives you an alternate route into university.
+These 'Access' courses are designed for anyone that lacks the qualifications they need to study their chosen course at degree level.
+As they are an equivalent qualification to A Levels, Access courses give you an alternate route into university.

-The diplomas are available in a range of subjects that are specifically aimed at getting you access to higher education.
+The Access to HE Diplomas are available in a range of subjects that are specifically aimed at getting you access to higher education.

 This is ideal if you would like to get into professions such as: